xiaohan2012/xiaohan2012.github.io/_posts/2017-11-01-implemeting-sleec.md

 because doing PhD requires me reading a lot of papers, while leaving little time for coding, which is a lot of fun to me.

+too much reading and little coding makes me a dull boy (i'm not saying reading is not fun).

 plus, coding up the methods in my favourite papers help me learn better about the methodologies.

 # project description